cleyfe/Aave_Functions/README.md

 ## Thanks

-(MANY THANKS TO https://github.com/PathX-Projects/Aave-DeFi-Client for a lot of the basis for this code !!!)
+(MANY THANKS TO PathX-Projects for a lot of the basis for this code !!!)